eygraber/gradle-mvn-push/README.md

-gradle-mvn-push-android
+gradle-mvn-push
 ===============

-A gradle script for deploying Android projects to MavenCentral using Sonatype and Nexus
+A gradle script for deploying to MavenCentral using Sonatype and Nexus